ruro122020/flask-postgresql-template-local/README.md

 To get started following the instructions [here](https://ruthr.hashnode.dev/api-template-with-flask-sqlalchemy-postgresql)

-Feel free to raise an issue if you run into any problems
+Feel free to raise an issue if you run into any problems!

+Happy coding! 😊